SilkRose/Pony/stories/love-licks/love-licks.md

 *Charades, yes, we will act out the word until the other one gets it, then assign it a lick onto the other pony.*

 I put my hoof on Pinkie's back and lead her to the door, stepping out the door, she gives me a confused look.
-I look at her with a smile and node.
+I look at her with a smile and nod.
 I knock on the door then point to her, after a few seconds she gets it, nodding back.
 I close the door and wait for her to knock.

 Knock, knock, knock.